miklosme/papers/src/app/home.md

 # Daily Digest (August 30, 2024)

 Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of groundbreaking research that's about to supercharge your multi-agent systems.
+Let's dive right in!

+First up, we're revolutionizing healthcare with cognitive models!
+Researchers have discovered that [Instance-Based Learning Theory](https://papers.miklos.dev/2408.16147) can outperform traditional time-series forecasters in predicting user engagement.
+By incorporating these personalized IBL models into your LLM-based systems, you'll be able to capture individual behavior dynamics with unprecedented accuracy.
+Say goodbye to one-size-fits-all predictions and hello to tailored interventions!

+But wait, there's more!
+Are you tired of your AI agents not playing well together?
+Fear not!
+A new [Consensus Planning Protocol](https://papers.miklos.dev/2408.16462) is here to save the day.
+This game-changing algorithm allows different types of agents to collaborate seamlessly, even if they speak different AI languages.
+It's like a universal translator for your multi-agent systems, enabling smooth coordination without costly rewrites.

+For those of you dealing with complex optimization problems, we've got a treat for you.
+A novel [decentralized algorithm](https://papers.miklos.dev/2408.16424) is making waves in the world of block-coordinate methods.
+This bad boy can handle large-scale problems with ease, perfect for when you're juggling multiple LLM agents with limited communication bandwidth.
+And the best part?
+It comes with rock-solid convergence guarantees!

+Last but certainly not least, we're taking LLM alignment to the next level.
+Say goodbye to tedious human annotations and hello to [Iterative Graph Alignment](https://papers.miklos.dev/2408.16667)!
+This ingenious method uses a teacher-student model approach to identify and fill knowledge gaps, resulting in LLMs that can follow rules with astonishing accuracy.
+We're talking up to 86.20% improvement in rule-based alignment, folks!

+That's all for today's AI digest.
+Remember, the future of multi-agent systems is here, and it's more collaborative, efficient, and aligned than ever before.
+Stay curious, stay innovative, and keep pushing those boundaries!

+# Daily Digest (August 30, 2024)

+Hold onto your neural networks, AI enthusiasts!
 We've got a fresh batch of groundbreaking research that's sure to spark your synapses.
 Let's dive right in!

 First up, we're revolutionizing healthcare with cognitive models!
 Researchers have discovered that [Instance-Based Learning Theory](https://papers.miklos.dev/2408.16147) can supercharge LLM-based predictions of user engagement.
 By mimicking human decision-making processes, these models are outperforming traditional time-series forecasters in predicting individual behavior dynamics.
 This could be a game-changer for public health programs, allowing for more targeted and effective interventions.